quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 }
 ```

 This takes a reference to a `path::PathBuf` and returns a lowercase representation of the extension, if it exists.
 We'll use it soon as we start to fill in the bodies of these functions.
-Speaking of which, let's start doing so, first with the `scan::find_audio_files` function:
+Speaking of which, let's start doing so, first with the `scan::find_audio_files` function.

 ## Fill In the Scan